 A garage is where people park their cars, but it can sometimes be used for storing tools or bikes.
-However, garages are not always heated, so that they can be very cold during the winter.
+However, garages are not always heated so that they can be very cold during winter.

 When we dry clothes, we need them to get warm so that their water becomes vapor and disappears.
-But if the garage is too cold, it might take a long time for the clothes to dry.
+But if the garage is too cold, the clothes might take a long time to dry.
 It can also make the garage feel even colder because the wet clothes will make the air in the garage cold, too.

 So, it's not the best idea to dry clothes in an unheated garage during winter because they might not get dry quickly, and it can make the garage feel colder.
 But if you need to dry your clothes and don't have any other options, then it's okay to do it in the garage.
 Just remember, it might take longer for the clothes to get dry.